thehuy2000/CS344-OSI---Assignment-3-Small-Shell/README.md

 Reentrancy is important when we consider that signal handlers cause jumps in execution that cause problems with certain functions.
 Note that the `printf()` family of functions is NOT reentrant.
 In your signal handlers, when outputting text, you must use other output functions!

 # The test script: p3testscript
+# Using MobaXterm to run code on the os1 server